saltstack/salt/doc/topics/installation/nxos.rst

 Make the following changes to the ``/etc/salt/minion`` configuration file in the NX-OS GuestShell.

-Change the `master` directive to point to the SaltStack Master.
+Change the ``master:`` directive to point to the SaltStack Master.

 .. code:: diff

   - #master: salt
   + master: saltmaster.example.com

-Change the `id` directive to easily identify the minion running in the GuestShell.
+Change the ``id:`` directive to easily identify the minion running in the GuestShell.

 Example: